IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.2.2 JWT Token Option
 This option uses JSON Web Token encoding of the Token issued by the Authorization Server.
 The JSON Web Token constraints are defined in ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option)

-An Authorization Server that supports this option shall...
+TO DO: An Authorization Server that supports this option shall...

 A Resource Server that supports this option shall...

 ### 34.2.3 SAML Token Option
 This option enables integration of environments that use both, XUA compatible SAML access token and the OAuth authorization infrastructure.

-An Authorization Server that supports this option shall...
+TO DO: An Authorization Server that supports this option shall...

 A Resource Server that supports this option shall...

 ### 34.2.3 Token Introspection Option
 Actors that support this option use the Token Introspection [ITI-102] transaction to validate and obtain the claims associated with an access token; see ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option).
 Introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of introspection calls to the Authorization Server.

-An Authorization Server that supports this option shall...
+TO DO:An Authorization Server that supports this option shall...

 A Resource Server that supports this option shall...